Rico Maierhofer

-Paul Rico Galenzoga Maierhofer (born November 4, 1985) is a Filipino former professional basketball player.
-He last played for the San Miguel Alab Pilipinas of the ASEAN Basketball League (ABL).
+Paul Rico Galenzoga Maierhofer (born November 4, 1985) is a Filipino former professional basketball player and current assistant coach for the Imus SV Squad of Maharlika Pilipinas Basketball League.
 He was drafted 2nd overall by the Purefoods Tender Juicy Giants in 2009.

 Professional career

 Purefoods Tender Juicy Giants / B-Meg Llamados

 As a rookie with the Giants, he made an immediate impact on the team as an athletic and rebounding combo forward.
 He was one of the key players that helped former teammate James Yap and the others beat the Alaska Aces in the finals of the 2009–10 PBA Philippine Cup.
 After winning the Rookie of the Year award in 2010, Maierhofer looked poised for a breakout year.
 With B-Meg Llamados' (Purefood's Tender Juicy Giant's new name) frontline depleted because of injuries to Marc Pingris, Kerby Raymundo, and Rafi Reavis, Maierhofer got a lot of playing time in 2010–11 PBA Philippine Cup, and he responded by averaging, for the tournament, 9.6 rebounds (5th in the league) and 1.2 blocks (4th) — leading the team in both categories.

 But tragedy struck in the Commissioner’s Cup on that same season, when he suffered a torn ACL injury.
 He has struggled in his return in the 2011-12 PBA season, averaging just 2.3 points and 3.4 rebounds in only 11 minutes per game.
 This prompted B-Meg to trade him.